Course Description and Requirements

 This course is for teenagers who are 15 years old or older and adults who have a current Vermont learner's permit and want to obtain a Vermont driver's license.
 While this course meets all state requirements, it places special emphasis on crash avoidance, situational awareness, and zone control.
 This course includes an academic component and a driving skills component.

-The driving component typically includes 12 or 13 behind-the-wheel lessons
+The driving component typically includes 8 - 9 behind-the-wheel lessons.

-Each behind-the-wheel lesson usually includes the student receiving ½ hour of instruction and observing an additional ½ to 1 hour of instruction
+Each behind-the-wheel lesson usually includes the student receiving 45 minutes of instruction and 45 minutes of observing another student.

 During the first class (orientation), the instructor will confirm the drive schedule that was tentatively established prior to orientation.
 The driving schedule is based on the order that we receive registration deposits.
 The instructor will also explain the state requirements and documentation procedure.
 We will also explain the impairing substance screening policy, the attendance policy, and the refund policy.
 For these reasons, at least one parent or guardian is required to attend orientation.